Ernyoke/certified-aws-advanced-networking-specialty/06-cdn/cloudfront.md

         - Completely customizable, can be used to filter on lots of other attributes, example: username, user attributes, etc.
         - Requires an application server in front of CloudFront, which controls weather the customer has access to the content or not
         - The application generates a signed url/cookie which is returned to the browser.
 This can be sent to CloudFront for authorization

+### Private Distributions

+- CloudFront can run in 2 different modes:
+    - Public: can be accessed by any viewer
+    - Private: requests to CloudFront needs to be made with a signed url or cookie
+- If the CloudFront distribution has only 1 behavior the whole distribution is considered to be either public or private
+- In case of multiple behaviors: each behavior can be either public or private
+- To enable a private distribution:
+    - First we require a Signer.
+It is an entity which can create signed urls or signed cookies
+    - Once a signer is added ot a behavior, that behavior is private
+    - OLD way: In order to enable private distribution of content, we need to create a **CloudFront Key** by an Account Root User.
+That account is added as a **Trusted Signer**
+    - NEW way: Create Trusted Key Groups and assign them to signers
+    - Preferred way is to use Trusted Key Groups, because of the following reasons:
+        - We don't need to use the root user to manage keys
+        - We manage the key groups throw CloudFront console/API.
+This gives us more flexibility
+- Signed URLs vs Signed Cookies:
+    - Signed URLs provide access to one particular object.
+Historically RTMP distributions could not use signed cookies, this is not valid anymore!
+    - Signed cookies can provide access to groups of objects or all files of a particular type

 ### Field-Level Encryption